kmlawson/skills-in-transnational-history/seminars.md

 ## Week 2 - QGIS: Basics and Georeferencing Historical Maps

 We will open today with a discussion of some basic GIS terminology, concepts, and the components which are required for using GIS software.
-We will also examine some of the range of tools, free and not free which can be used as desktop software, but also through a range of online tools for working with geographic data, creating rich maps with this data, and in more advanced software, carry out analysis on these geodata sets.
-We will discuss ways of finding and creating your own geodata, including some of the strategies for searching online for high quality datasets.
+We will discuss the readings and have presentations on some applications of GIS in historical scholarship.
+We will then use most of the remainder of the time to work on learning the basic functionality of QGIS and the georeferencing of historical maps, which is a common task for many history projects.
 We will set aside class time to further talk about the first assessment, the expectations and share thoughts on what you wish to do in this regard.

+Some of the QGIS basics we will work on, time permitting include:

+* Adding and manipulating layers in QGIS
+* Adding a simple layer with some points from a CSV file
+* Importing shapefiles
+* Adding basemaps
+* Georeferencing and georectifying a historical map
+* Adding additional features to a layer using a georeferenced or other basemap
+* Basic querying of spatial data on maps
+* Basic choropleth and graduated point symbol maps

 **Preparation**

 1. Please come to class with your laptop, having installed QGIS: [QGIS Download and Installation](https://www.qgis.org/en/site/forusers/download.html).
 In class we will together work through a few of the tutorials at [Mapping and GIS for Historians](http://transnationalhistory.net/mapping/tutorials/)
+2. See the module Moodle for an updated list of YouTube videos to watch, along with some reference websites related to the QGIS techniques we will discuss.
+Please watch as many of the videos as you can, but you may skip those for techniques you are don't think you will ever need.
-2. We will have some presentations today, see last week for more on how to prepare.
+3. We will have some presentations today, see last week for more on how to prepare.
-3. Some of the readings today point to the controversies over the use of GIS that created considerable tension within the field of Geography and has similarly sparked debates among historians.
+4. Some of the readings today point to the controversies over the use of GIS that created considerable tension within the field of Geography and has similarly sparked debates among historians.
 As these will emerge multiple times, consider noting down some of the main issues and different perspectives along with some of the major participants in these debates mentioned.
-4. There are a number of technical concepts that arise this week.
+5. There are a number of technical concepts that arise this week.
 In fact, some of them show up in two or three of the readings so if you understood it clearly the first time, you can skim or merely review the understanding of the concept in the other readings.
-If they are not clear from the readings, consider looking into them a bit more:
+If they are not clear from the readings, consider looking into them a bit more: Data models, Vector and raster data, MAUP modifiable areal unit problem, Ecological Fallacy, Spatial autocorrelation, Generalization (in the context of GIS), Least cost path analysis, Epistemology and Ontology (in the context of GIS)
-    * Data models
-    * Vector and raster data
-    * MAUP modifiable areal unit problem
-    * Ecological Fallacy
-    * Spatial autocorrelation
-    * Generalization (in the context of GIS)
-    * Least cost path analysis
-    * Epistemology and Ontology (in the context of GIS)
+6. Browse the [David Rumsey historical map collection](https://www.davidrumsey.com/) and especially its offerings in the areas of your interest.

 **Required Reading**

-Victor Olaya *Introduction to GIS* 2018 (Very affordable copy available for order online, or [various free formats here](https://volaya.github.io/gis-book/en/index.html)) 1-36, 87-98
+Victor Olaya *Introduction to GIS* 2018 pp1-36, pp87-98
+ - This is a wonderful short volume that covers a great deal of the basic terminology and concepts.
+Very affordable physical copy available for order online, or [various free formats here](https://volaya.github.io/gis-book/en/index.html))

-Nadine Schuurman *GIS: A Short Introduction* Ch 2 "GIS, Human Geography, and the Intellectual Territory Between Them" 21-52
+Nadine Schuurman *GIS: A Short Introduction* Ch 2 "GIS, Human Geography, and the Intellectual Territory Between Them" pp21-52

-DEEP Ch 3 "Genealogies of Emplacement" 54-71
+DEEP Ch 3 "Genealogies of Emplacement" pp54-71

-BODENHAMER Ch 3 "Geographic Information Science and Spatial Analysis for the Humanities" 31-73
+BODENHAMER Ch 3 "Geographic Information Science and Spatial Analysis for the Humanities" pp31-73

-KNOWLES Ch 5 "'A Map is Just a Bad Graph': Why Spatial Statistics are Important in Historical GIS" 123-150
+KNOWLES Ch 5 "'A Map is Just a Bad Graph': Why Spatial Statistics are Important in Historical GIS" pp123-150

+\pagebreak

 **Further Reading**